departmentfortransport/street-manager-docs/docs/open-data/index.md

 HTTP requests from [Amazon's source IP range](https://docs.aws.amazon.com/general/latest/gr/aws-ip-ranges.html).
 {: .govuk-body}

-Once this host endpoint is configured a verification message will be sent to subscribers containing a confirmation link.
+Once this endpoint is configured a verification message will be sent to subscribers containing a confirmation link.
 This link must be called by the subscriber in order to confirm their subscription.
 {: .govuk-body}